percona/everest-doc/docs/install/installEverest.md

         - You can retrieve the automatically generated password by running the `everestctl accounts initial-admin-password` command.
 However, this password isn't stored securely.

-        - Do not modify the root user's password in the database, as this could potentially break your cluster.

     To access detailed information about user management, see the [Manage users in Percona Everest](../manage_users.md) section.